- Powerful symbols of living traditions

 Undoubtedly the best known and most visible legacies of past native peoples at UW-Madison are the earthen burial mounds that are widely scattered across the campus, with several of the most prominent being located in the Lakeshore Nature Preserve.
 Much has been written about these places—yet much remains unclear.

-There are four extant mound groups you can visit on the main campus, all but one of them located within the boundaries of the Lakeshore Nature Preserve.
+There are four “extant” (still visible) mound groups you can visit on the main campus, all but one of them located within the boundaries of the Lakeshore Nature Preserve.
 Recently these mound groups were surveyed and entered in a special burial sites catalog maintained by the Wisconsin Historical Society.
+The label associated with each location includes a number used in the state Archaeological Site Inventory (ASI) maintained by the Wisconsin Historical Society.
 The site surveys establish a 25-foot preservation buffer around the mounds.

 Willow Drive Mounds (DA119)